There are different points of view on how logging levels should be used in code. I will share mine.

 My assumption is: “There should be no errors in logs when everything is fine.”

-The idea is that the strongest log level should trigger alarm causing immediate notification (push or SMS) to operations team.
+The idea is that the strongest log level should trigger alarm causing immediate notification to on-call engineer.

 Accordingly, that’s how logging levels should be used:

 ERROR– Action should be taken immediately!
 Ops team should enable PagerDuty or other notification service in order to receive and alert when an ERROR appears in logs.

 WARN– Certain action should be taken, but it can wait till next business day.

 INFO(enabled by default) – Use this to print information you want to see in logs when your application works normally.

 DEBUG(disabled on PROD by default, enabled on DEV) – Use it to trace application business logic.
 Normally this should be disabled on production and staging environments, but can be enabled on development environment.

 TRACE(disabled by default) – Use it to print raw messages (requests and responses).
 This is dangerous when you deal with confidential information since you may print it to logs causing security leak.